artur-shaik/vim-javacomplete2/README.md

 ## Limitations:

 - First run can be slow;
-- The embedded parser works a bit slower than expected.
+- The embedded parser works a bit slower than expected;
+- Sometimes you need to call completion twice, because server doesn't start immediatly.

 ## Todo